MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

  **Solution(s)**

 - Encourage your users to store and share documents in SharePoint and OneDrive.
-For more information, see [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d) (the Discover view is powered by Delve).
+For more info, see [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d) (the Discover view is powered by Delve).

 - Check the permission settings on the SharePoint sites to make sure that the user has access to the correct sites and their content.

 - Check that the user is in the Active Directory and that he or she is a member of the correct Active Directory groups.
 To verify, go to **Microsoft 365 admin center** \> **Users** \> **Active Users**.

 - As an admin, you can allow your organization to access the Office Graph.
 This makes sure the Discover view shows the most relevant content to users.
-See [Control access to the Office Graph](/sharepoint/delve-for-office-365-admins) for more information.
+For more info, see [Control access to the Office Graph](/sharepoint/delve-for-office-365-admins).

-- Make sure that you've assigned users a license to access to the Microsoft 365 services that you've activated.
+- Make sure that you've assigned users a license to access to the Office 365 services that you've activated.

 ### Users are concerned that private or sensitive documents are available in the Discover view
 <a name="UsersConcern"> </a>